Flea markets in France

 Paris’ Puces de Vanves Flea Market

-This Parisian weekend flea market near the Porte de Vanves metro stop in Paris is one of the very best brocante in France.
-Both in terms of size and the eclectic nature of its wares.
-On Saturday and Sunday morning, more than 300 vendors set up at the Puces de Vanves flea market until around 1 pm (though a small number may stay later).
+This Parisian weekend flea market, located near the Porte de Vanves metro stop, is one of the best brocantes in France.
+It is impressive in both size and the eclectic nature of its wares.
+On Saturday and Sunday mornings, more than 300 vendors set up at the Puces de Vanves flea market and stay open until around 1 p.m., though a few may stay open later.

 Some display their goods attractively on tables, while others simply pile them on blankets on the ground.
-You can find just about everything at this brocante, from the many regions of France as well as from faraway places – not surprising given the international character of Paris.
+You can find just about anything at this flea market, including items from many regions of France and faraway places — which is not surprising, given Paris’s international character.

 At the Vanves flea market, one can expect to see paintings, ceramics, silver, art deco, the 60s, and 70s items, linens, books, militaria, kitchenware, and vintage clothing – among many other collectibles – at prices that run the gamut.
 Puces de Vanves might not be the most scenic flea market in Paris, but the tree-lined street has its charm.
 Puces de Porte de Vanves is a flea market for people keen to buy rather than just sight-see.